Albert Wesker

-Wesker appears in several Resident Evil games, novelizations, and films and has also appeared in other game franchises, including Marvel vs. Capcom, Teppen, and Dead by Daylight.
-In his first appearance, Wesker was voiced by Pablo Kuntz, while D. C. Douglas voiced the character across most of his other appearances; in Japanese dubbings, Jouji Nakata has consistently voiced the character across all of his video game appearances.
+Outside of the Resident Evil games, Wesker appears in novelizations and films, and has also appeared in other game franchises, including Marvel vs. Capcom, Teppen, and Dead by Daylight.
+Jouji Nakata has voiced Wesker in Japanese since the original Resident Evil.
+In English, Wesker was first voiced by Pablo Kuntz, while D. C. Douglas has voiced him in most of his other appearances.
 Several actors have portrayed Wesker, including Jason O'Mara, Shawn Roberts, Tom Hopper, and Lance Reddick, in the live-action Resident Evil films and television series.